asteca/ASteCA/docs/basic/cluster_mod.rst

     N_clust_max    : 5000
     Cluster object generated

-That's it!
-Your cluster is ready to be analyzed as shown in the following sections.
+This object, called `my_field` here, can be processed to extract a given cluster's properties such as: its center coordinates and radius (:ref:`structure`), estimated number of members (:ref:`nmembers`), as well as their membership probabilities (:ref:`membership_module`).

-The above example assumes that your data file contained exclusively the cluster *members*, but a complete stellar field can also be loaded and processed to extract cluster's properties such as its center coordinates and radius (see :ref:`structure`) as well as their membership probabilities (see :ref:`membership`).
-The following sections explain this in more detail.
+The following sections explain these processes in more detail.

 .. _structure: